 ITMAT fosters the pursuit of translational medicine and therapeutics in the Greater Delaware Valley through interactions with investigators and administrators in academic institutions and the pharmaceutical and biotechnology industries.
 In this regard, ITMAT launched its International Symposium Series, in 2006.
 The topics of these meetings have included the nature of translational research, the personalization of medicine, and the emergence of the academic sector into the domain of drug discovery and drug development, global approaches to translational research, and the academic contribution to development of novel therapeutics in an era of reform.

 ITMAT held its tenth annual International Symposium on Monday and Tuesday, October 12 and 13, 2015.
 This meeting was entitled Systems Pharmacology and Translational Therapeutics.
-Presentations and video clips from this symposium will be loaded shortly.
-Previous symposia's can be found here.
+Presentations and video clips from this symposium have been added, please find them here.

 Its eleventh meeting will be held on October 17 and 18, 2016, entitled TBD.

-ITMAT supports a monthly seminar series; the fall 2015 program is listed here and has also sponsored workshops and funding support for interdisciplinary, translational programs in Biomedical Imaging, High Throughput Screening, Targeted Therapeutics and Entrepreneurship in Medicine.
+ITMAT supports a monthly seminar series; the fall 2016 program is TBD and has sponsored workshops and funding support for interdisciplinary, translational programs in Biomedical Imaging, High Throughput Screening, Targeted Therapeutics and Entrepreneurship in Medicine.

 ITMAT represents an exciting new departure for both basic and clinical researchers at Penn.
 Investigators are encouraged to interact with this website or to contact the Director or Associate Directors to offer suggestions for initiatives that might be pursued by the Institute and to suggest listings which might usefully be included on this website.